dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 been defined.
 You can assure that there is a pointer-type for a particular designator by using the macro :macro:`define c-pointer-type`.

-A designator class’s *import type* and *export type* are instantiable Dylan types that describe the Dylan instantiation of a designator class when it is used in a position that *imports* values from C, or *exports* values to C.
+A designator class's *import type* and *export type* are instantiable Dylan types that describe the Dylan instantiation of a designator class when it is used in a position that *imports* values from C, or *exports* values to C.

-Nearly all of the C-FFI’s designators have import and export types that are equivalent.
+Nearly all of the C-FFI's designators have import and export types that are equivalent.
 Some, such as :class:`<C-string>`, have different import and export types because it is possible to pass a pointer to a Dylan object to C directly without creating a C pointer object, or copying the